Lightning-AI/pytorch-lightning/docs/source/accelerators/ipu_basic.rst

 How to access IPUs
 ------------------

 To use IPUs you must have access to a system with IPU devices.
-To get access see `getting started <https://www.graphcore.ai/getstarted>`__.
+To get access see `get started <https://www.graphcore.ai/getstarted>`__.

 You must ensure that the IPU system has enabled the PopART and Poplar packages from the SDK.
-Instructions are in the Getting Started guide for your IPU system, on the Graphcore `documents portal <https://docs.graphcore.ai/page/getting-started.html>`__.
+Instructions are in the Get Started guide for your IPU system, on the Graphcore `documents portal <https://docs.graphcore.ai/page/getting-started.html>`__.

 ----